VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [ ] Run sequential and parallel generation for the same seed and assert identical hashes.
 - [ ] Run the test under high concurrency and with generation-session close/hotload activity.

-Gate: repeated concurrent generation is deterministic, context-isolated, and hash-identical to the single-threaded result.
+Done when: repeated concurrent generation is deterministic, context-isolated, and hash-identical to the single-threaded result.

 ## 2. P0 - Make hotload and shutdown transactional